-Browsing 40 - 50 results of 361 programs for program format - Expedition
+Browsing 40 - 50 results of 366 programs for program format - Expedition

+Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
+Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
+Learn about NOAA’s Mauna Loa Observatory on the Big Island of Hawaii, the location of the Exploratorium’s June 5, 2012, webcast of the transit of Venus.
+A leading atmospheric research facility, the observatory has been collecting and monitoring data relating to atmospheric change since the 1950s.
+Dr John Barnes, the Station Chief for the observatory, describes the functions of the MLO, which provides valuable long-term and continuous recording of data.
+In this video from NASA's Jet Propulsion Laboratory, we examine the notion of curiosity.
+Curiosity is a big part of what it means to be human.
+It's also the name of NASA's next Mars rover.
+This 60-second video shows how one type of curiosity can inspire another.
 In this video from NASA's Jet Propulsion Laboratory, we look at landing on Mars.
 Landing a spacecraft on Mars is one of the trickiest things we do.
 This 60-second video explains how it’s done, and the three landing systems we use at the Red Planet.
 In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
 Take a stroll in Golden Gate Park at dusk and if you’re lucky, you’ll hear a sound perhaps unexpected: the hooting of wild owls.
 Jessie Bushell of the San Francisco Zoo debunks some common myths about owls while introducing us to several rescued owls currently living at the zoo—from a 3-ounce northern saw-whet owl that was hit by a snowmobile to a 10-pound Eurasian eagle owl confiscated from a smuggler.

 City Lights is a bookstore in San Francisco, but it's a lot more than that.
 Founded by poet Lawrence Ferlinghetti in 1953 as the first all-paperback bookstore, it is now a world-renowned literary landmark and a "beacon of what's possible."
 In this show, we get an inside look at this "kind of library where books are sold" through the eyes of Paul Yamazaki, a bookseller who's worked there since 1970, and who will continue to work there, he says, until he's carried out "boots-up."
 What happened to your stacks of wax?
 From handmade record players to DJs scratching new sounds, explore unique uses of an old-school material.
-Open Make is a monthly program at the Exploratorium, in collaboration with Make Magazine and Pixar Animation Studios, to highlight the tools, techniques, and ingenuity of local makers.
-As part of this program, makers from the Bay Area will be highlighted to share their work with the public, and Dale Dougherty, founder and editor of Make Magazine will interview Featured Makers in the McBean theater.
-Join us for live webcasts of the interviews to see what these makers are up to!
-San Francisco has more restaurants per capita than any other U.S. city, producing tasty meals—and thousands of gallons of used cooking oil.
-See how the SFGreasecycle program is turning this grease glut into fuel for the city's bus fleet.